FAQs (Frequently Asked Questions)

 - Student Home Materials (the cost of curriculum).

+Curriculum costs are covered in more detail on this page.
 In regards to tuition, "lessons" is a very general term for lots of different kinds of interactions between teacher and student.
 You should get an idea of what a "lesson" is before trying to quantify the cost.
 You can do that by visiting the Lessons page on my website, but I will summarize here.
 I teach three different kinds of lessons and each type of lesson has a slightly different price:

 - Shared/Group Classes